Electronics Recapping Service

 If all the big capacitors have the same looking ‘leak’ it’s probably glue unless the top is bulging and or covered in gunk.

-Electrolytic capacitors fitted next to parts that get hot such as heatsinks or high wattage resistors are prime candidates for failure, especially older ones as they’re often only rated at 85°C. These are the ones I’d be inclined to replace with new ones rated at 105°C.
+Electrolytic capacitors fitted next to parts that get hot such as heatsinks or high wattage resistors are prime candidates for failure, especially older ones as they’re often only rated for 85°C. Modern capacitors can be obtained that are rated for 105°C.

-Faulty capacitors in the power supply of audio equipment such as amplifiers can cause low frequency hum to be heard from the speakers.
+Faulty capacitors in the power supply of audio equipment such as amplifiers can cause hum to be heard from the speakers.

 Faulty ones in switch mode power supplies (SMPS) can stop the power supply from starting.